OpenGenerativeAI/llm-colosseum/README.md

 # Results

-Our experimentations (342 fights so far) led to the following leader board.
+Our experimentations (342 fights so far) led to the following leaderboard.
 Each LLM has an ELO score based on its results

 ## Ranking